yaniskon/Macrotrade-pyspark/README.md

 poetry run pylint data_transformations tests
 ```

-### Anything else?

-All commands are passing?
-You are good to go!

-> ⚠️ do not try to solve the exercises ahead of the interview

-You are allowed to customize your environment (having the test in vscode directly for example): feel free to spend the time making this comfortable for you.
-This is not an expectation.

 ## Jobs

-There are so far 2 jobs in this repo: Reference table list and the WorldShare data.
+There are 2 jobs in this repo: Reference table list and the WorldShare data.

 Currently, these exist as skeletons, and have some **initial test cases** which are defined but some are skipped.